preciousbata/blood_cell_detect/README.md

 Training for this model was done on google colab using the free provided gpu, at the end of the taring a weight file is created
 -yolov3-custom_last.weight

-Run app.py using below command to start Flask API python app.py By default, flask will run on port 5000.
+Run app.py using below command to start Flask API, python app.py By default, flask will run on port 5000.

 Navigate to URL http://localhost:5000 You should be able to view the homepage as below

 Enter valid image and hit Predict.

-If everything goes well, you should be able to see the predcited vaule on the HTML page!
+If everything goes well, you should be able to see the predicted value on the HTML page!